Badges? We Don’t Need No Stinking Badges.

 - Single Barrel Tasting Party with Dan Garrison and Mike Raymond at Reserve 101 in Houston – Tuesday, April 7 from 6:30 to 9.

 - Bourbon Pairing Dinner at Ruth’s Chris Steakhouse in Dallas with general manager Chris Petruska – Wednesday, June 10, 2015 from 6 to 9 pm

 To make reservations and for a complete list of all the fandangos we have planned this spring and summer, please visit www.garrisonbros.com/garrison-brothers-events.
 All these events will sell out quickly.

 Back at the Ranch

 If you can’t find Garrison Brothers at a bar or store near your home, you can always come drink with us in Hye.
 You can smell and taste the corn cooking; walk through the fermentation rooms; nose and taste the “White Dog”; sample a little bourbon from one of our releases; and ask all the questions you want.
-Trail bosses Stephanie and Chris will make you feel right at home.
+Trail bosses Stephanie, Chris and Shine will make you feel right at home.

 We offer tours and tastings Wednesday through Sunday at 10, noon, 2 and 4.
 Reservations can be made here: http://www.garrisonbros.com.